zaihebian/OXIS-oxidative-stress-predictor/README.md

 Then you run the code in test.ipynb, a file named "results.csv" will be created with the predicted oxidative stress in the column named OxiStress.

 Plus:
-OxisModel.py is the source code for training the model
+Files in directory Codes are the source code for training the model and applications of this model